 - 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
 (Core) - 2.10.b.
-The program must have at least two core faculty members, including the program director, who have completed education and are certified in neuromuscular medicine by the ABPN or ABPMR.
-(Core) - 2.10.b.1.
-At least one of these faculty members must be a neurologist.
-(Core) - 2.10.c.
-A core faculty member-to-fellow ratio of at least one-to-one must be maintained in programs with two or more fellows.
+To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least two core faculty members, inclusive of the program director, who are certified in pediatric rehabilitation medicine by the ABPMR, or have qualifications acceptable to the Review Committee.
 (Core) - 2.11.
 Program Coordinator

 There must be a program coordinator.
 (Core) - 2.11.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.11.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
+(Core)